torchie/black-minus/README.md

 #black-minus

 Black-minus is a simple framework for one-object-one-space roguelikes built on Core Foundation.
-It is a subset of Blackness.